chenmiaomiao/leonardsusskind/README.md

 # Introduction
 The lecture notes of Professor Leonard Susskind.
 If this violates any copyrights, please contact me to delete this repository.
-One can contribute to this project by forking this project and sned a pull request.
+One can contribute to this project by forking this project and send a pull request.

 # Donation
 If this project help you reduce time to develop, you can give me a cup of coffee :)